mesosphere/dcos-commons/frameworks/elastic/docs/configure.md

 - Master transport port: You can pick whichever port works for your DC/OS cluster.
 The default is 9300.
 If you want multiple master nodes from different clusters on the same host, specify different master HTTP and transport ports for each cluster.
 If you want to ensure a particular distribution of nodes of one task type (e.g., master nodes spread across 3 racks, data nodes on one class of machines), specify this via the Marathon placement constraint.
 - Serial vs Parallel deployment.
 By default, the Elastic framework tells Mesos to install and update everything in parallel.
 You can change this to serial in order to have each node installed one at a time.

-It can be confusing to understand which parts of the Elasticsearch cluster can be modified through the Mesosphere DC/OS framework at runtime, what gets specified initially and is immutable, and what gets modified directly through the Elasticsearch cluster update settings API.
+It can be confusing to understand which parts of the Elastic cluster can be modified through the Mesosphere DC/OS framework at runtime, what gets specified initially and is immutable, and what gets modified directly through the Elasticsearch cluster update settings API.
 The most important settings are the immutable ones, so let’s start with those.

-## Immutable settings (at cluster creation time via Elasticsearch package UI or JSON options file via CLI)
+## Immutable settings (at cluster creation time via Elastic package UI or JSON options file via CLI)

 - Service name (aka cluster name).
 Can be hyphenated, but not underscored.
 - Master transport port.